House Bill No. 394

-(2) The notice to the legislative finance committee required by subsection (1) must:
+(2) (a) The notice to the legislative finance committee required by subsection (1) must:

-(ii) the method by which the lobbying will be carried out; and
+(B) the method by which the lobbying has been carried out; and

-(iii) the period of time over which the lobbying will be carried out;
+(C) the period of time over which the lobbying has been carried out;

-(c) estimate the number of personnel needed for the lobbying and the amount of time required for each individual;
+(iii) estimate the number of personnel used for the lobbying and the amount of time required for each individual;

-(d) specify whether the personnel identified pursuant to subsection (2)(c) are public employees, whether full or part time, temporary or permanent, or are independent contractors lobbying for hire; and
+(iv) specify whether the personnel identified pursuant to subsection (2)(a)(iii) are public employees, whether full or part time, temporary or permanent, or are independent contractors lobbying for hire; and

-(e) include a copy of the written approval of the governor required by subsection (1).
+(v) include a copy of the written approval required by subsection (1).

 (4) Subsections (1) through (3) do not apply to: